The Orlik-Solomon model for hypersurface arrangements: Introduction

 \subsection{Acknowledgements}

-The author thanks Francis Brown for many corrections and comments on this article, Spencer Bloch for helpful discussions and for giving him a preliminary version of \cite{blochtreeterated}, and Eduard Looijenga for pointing out to him the reference \cite{looijenga} which helped simplify the presentation.
+The author thanks Francis Brown for many corrections and comments on this article, Spencer Bloch for helpful discussions and for giving him a preliminary version of~\cite{blochtreeterated}, Eduard Looijenga for pointing out to him the reference~\cite{looijenga} which helped simplify the presentation, Christin Bibby, Alexandru Dimca and H\'{e}l\`{e}ne Esnault for useful comments on a preliminary version.
 This work was partially supported by ERC grant 257638 ``Periods in algebraic geometry and physics''.